European paper wasp: Spread within North America

 Behavioral adaptations of P. dominula have allowed it to expand outside its native range and invade the United States and Canada.
 While most Polistes species in the United States feed only on caterpillars, P. dominula eats many different types of insects.
 It also nests in areas with better protection, so is able to avoid predation that has affected many other Polistes species.
 Much of North America has a very similar ecology and habitat to that of Europe, and this has allowed a faster and more successful colonization.
 P. dominula was also compared to and found to be more productive than Polistes fuscatus, which is indigenous to the United States and Canada.
 P. dominula produces workers about a week earlier and forages earlier in the day than P. fuscatus.
 It is a concern for cherry and grape growers in British Columbia, as it injures the fruit by biting off the skin.
 It also spreads yeast and fungi that harm fruit and can be a nuisance to workers and pickers at harvest.

 Displacement of native species

 Before 1995, P. fuscatus was the only species of Polistes in Michigan.
 In the spring of 1995, one single founder colony of P. dominula was discovered nesting in the Polistes nestbox at the Oakland University Preserve in Rochester, Michigan.
 In 2002, about one-third of the P. dominula colonies at the preserve were removed because of the concern about losing the resident population of P. fuscatus.
 Although the removal of P. dominula population did slow down their expansion, in 2005, 62% of the colonies at the Preserve were P. dominula.
 A number of researchers concluded that P. dominula was likely replacing P. fuscatus through indirect or exploitative competition, which was consistent with their finding that P. dominula was significantly more productive than P. fuscatus.

+In Colorado, however, P. dominula has not been observed displacing native species.
+Polistes species native to Colorado strongly prefer environments far from human settlement, while P. dominula frequently settles directly on and around buildings.